vivekkarli/atoz-mart/README.md

 if you face memory issues in docker, download the lite version of docker-compose from this repo.
 [`docker-compose.yml (lite)`](/docker/lite/docker-compose.yml)
 > [!NOTE]
-> lite version doesn't collect telemetry data.
-Hence we can't view logs, metrics, traces of any service
+> - lite version doesn't collect telemetry data.
+Hence we can't view logs, metrics, traces of any service<br/>
+> - to stop and remove containers use `docker compose down` command

 **Step 3:** download the [`atozmart.postman_collection.json`](/atozmart.postman_collection.json) file.
 Import the collection into postman.